-Fintech Summit 2018, purposed to heighten the momentum of Kenya and by extension the East African countries getting to the next-level of financial inclusion that will accommodate even the lowest bracket in the retail chain is purposed to heighten digital transactions that’ll impact the economy positively.
+Fintech Summit 2018, purposed to heighten the momentum of Kenya and by extension the East African countries getting to the next-level of financial inclusion inclines towards accommodating even the lowest bracket in the retail chain, a move that’ll impact the economy positively.

 Organised by CIO East Africa in conjunction with Africa eDevelopment and the East Africa CIO Council, the summit slated on 29th – 30th May, 2018 in Nairobi brings together financial technology (Fintech) industry players, policymakers, innovators, investors and decision-makers in the Banking, Insurance and SACCOs.

 “The summit will be a big win for both delegates and sponsors considering that Kenya has become a reference of the financial services industry taking the leap in digitising processes, securing critical assets and analysing data that’s making tactical decisions to better both public and business enterprises,” said Laura Chite, CEO, CIO East Africa.